tkaralidi/2d_maps/README.md

 # 2d_maps

 This is the 'heart' of Aeolus, a MCMC mapping code that maps atmospheres of exoplanets and brown dwarfs.
-Aeolus fits observed light curves assuming that clouds in the observed atmospheres are 'spots' and/or bands.
+Aeolus fits observed light curves assuming that clouds in the observed atmospheres are in the form of 'spots' and/or bands.
 Aeolus was written in Fortran, but I decided to translate it's mapping 'heart' to Python and make it publicly available for anyone to use.